-Illus. by M. May

-Criterion Affiliation Score Modifier
+Criterion Affiliati on Score Modifier

 Character level +1/2 PC's level

 Has darkvision +2

-10 or more ranks in Knowledge ( (arcana) +2
+10 or more ranks in Knowledge (arcana) +2

 Has the Arcane Thesis feat +4 per feat

-Can cast arcane spells 3rd level of
+Can cast arcane spells 3rd level or higher er +2

-Can cast arcane spells 5th level of or higher +4
+Can cast arcane spells 5th level or highe er +4

 Has a magic staff +4

-Is an archmage or has a staff of p power +8
+Is an archmage or has a staff of power +8

-Donates 1,000 gp (or more) mag gic item +2 per item,

-to the Department of Crafting max 3 items/year
+Donates 1,000 gp (or more) magic item to the Department of Crafting +2 per item, max 3 items/year

 Is drow, derro, duergar, or drider -2

 No ranks in Knowledge (arcana) -10

 Can cast divine spells -2

-Does not spend at least 1 month per year on campus -20
+Does not spend at least 1 month per ye ar on campus -20

 Titles, Benefits, and Duties: As you advance in the college, you improve your Knowledge skills and gain access to magic items.
 You also earn a modest stipend for sharing your expertise with the college.

 Affiliation Score Title: Benefits and Duties

 3 or lower No affiliation.

 4-10 Correspondent Student: You can regularly correspond with the college while adventuring.

 11-20 Adjunct Researcher: +2 competence bonus on Knowledge skills while in the college's libraries.

 21-29 Professor: When crafting a magic item, you can scavenge materials from the college-spend only 90% of the normal gp cost to craft an item.
 Drow slavers and derro kidnappers recognize your value-5% chance per month that an EL 12 team of subterranean mercenaries comes to claim your bounty.

 30 or higher Regent: Can requisition any arcane scroll of 750 gp or less from the college stores, up to three times per month.
 Must replace these scrolls with scrolls of equal value within one month of taking them.

 Executive Powers: Craft, research, trade.

+DRAGON ISLAND

-DRAGON ISLAND Symbol: The symbol of Dragon Island is a purple rampant dragon.
+Symbol: The symbol of Dragon Island is a purple rampant dragon.
 The elder dragons chose purple as a compromise; it doesn't correspond to any true dragon's real color and thus represents dragonkind as a whole.

-Background, Goals, and Dreams: A few miles off a remote stretch of coastland is Dragon Island, where humans soar over skies on draconic steeds.
-In this insular society, dragons and humans live in concert, with dragons supplying ancient wisdom and humans providing industry and vitality.
+Background, Goals, and Dreams:

+A few miles off a remote stretch

+of coastland is Dragon Island,

+where humans soar over skies on

+draconic steeds.
+In this insular

+society, dragons and humans live

+in concert, with dragons supplying

+ancient wisdom and humans providing

+industry and vitality.